FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ## Satisfying Requirements with Traefik

-I eventually settled on [Traefik](https://traefik.io/) after due-diligence gave me enough confidence to think I could satisfy all of the [Requirement](#requirementsspec).
+I eventually settled on [Traefik](https://traefik.io/) after due-diligence gave me enough confidence to think I could satisfy all of the [Requirements](#requirementsspec).

 The actual implementation is always more difficult than how it looks on paper, but in the end, it met every requirement and ended up being easy to maintain and work with!